hillary1999/busBookingSystem/README.md

 # busBookingSystem
-(for the login details check below)
+(for the login details check below.)
 *Database Name: sbtbsphp**

 **Developed by Hillary Oketch**